-^{}Hill, H.O., et al., Fabricated Steel Ring Flanges for Water Pipe Service for Low Pressure and Low Temperatures, Jour.
+[†]Hill, H.O., et al., Fabricated Steel Ring Flanges for Water Pipe Service for Low Pressure and Low Temperatures, Jour.
 AWWA 36(9):968 (September 1944).

-[†] ASME International, Three Park Avenue, New York, NY 10016.
+[‡]ASME International, Three Park Avenue, New York, NY 10016.

-The ASME/AWWA committee gave careful consideration to the following: (1) the effect of new standards on existing equipment; (2) the fact that cast valves and fittings will always have flanges of large outside diameter, which cannot be reduced because of the wall thickness of this equipment; (3) the need for interchangeability of equipment through the medium of common drilling templates; and (4) the fact that standards could be based on the successful usage and good service records of existing installations.
+will always have flanges of large outside diameter, which cannot be reduced because of the wall thickness of this equipment; (3) the need for interchangeability of equipment through the use of common drilling patterns; and (4) the fact that standards could be based on the successful usage and good service records of existing installations.

-A survey of water utility users indicated that it was desirable to maintain the outside diameter and drilling of flanged fittings and valves given in ANSI/AWWA C500, Gate Valves for Water and Sewage Systems, and ANSI/AWWA B16.1, Cast Iron Pipe Flanges and Flanged Fittings (for classes 25, 125, 250, and 800).
+A survey of water utility users indicated that it was desirable to maintain the outside diameter and drilling of flanged fittings and valves given in ANSI/ AWWA C500, Gate Valves for Water and Sewage Systems, and ANSI/ASME B16.1, Cast Iron Pipe Flanges and Flanged Fittings (for classes 25, 125, 250, and 800).
 The committee decided to follow this practice for sizes 6 in. through 48 in.
 (150 mm through 1,200 mm).

 In its extensive deliberations, the ASME/AWWA committee had available the results of special research and testing conducted by Armco Steel Corporation, Bethlehem Steel Company, and Taylor Forge and Pipe Works.
-The various design methods and test results are given in "Steel Ring Flanges for Steel Pipe," Bulletin 47-A (1947), from the American Rolling Mill Company, Middletown, Ohio.
+The various design methods and test results were given in "Steel Ring Flanges for Steel Pipe," Bulletin 47-A (1947), from the American Rolling Mill Company, Middletown, Ohio.
 The design of flanges for waterworks service, with the results of the preceding report, was published in Journal AWWA in October 1950, pp. 931-944.
 A discussion in the paper by Taylor Forge, participants in the ASME/AWWA committee, states the reasons why a waterworks flange is not an ASME/Taylor Forge flange.
 Concern about high secondary stresses at the attachment, e.g., thick material to thin wall pipe, is covered here along with the published "Design of Wye Branches" (Journal AWWA June 1955, appendix C, pp. 581-630).